tek/myo/readme.md

 The purpose of this is to adapt options based on the current cursor context, to "run the test at the cursor position".
 A special Neovim command, `MyoTest`, uses an automatically created command to make this more explicit.
+Importantly, this doesn't happen when the command is rerun from the history – the first invocation can lock in a certain position, to be repeated later without changing to the new position of the cursor.

 The function must take an argument, which will contain the following data: